ivadomed/ivadomed/docs/source/tutorials/uncertainty.rst

 ------------------

-The configuration file used in this tutorial is the one used for :doc:`../tutorials/one_class_segmentation_2d_unet`.
+The configuration file used in this tutorial is the one used for :ref:`Technical features <Uncertainty-measures>`.
 Please open it with a text editor.
 The parameters that are specific to this tutorial are:

 - ``command``: Action to perform.
 Here, we want to do some inference using the previously trained model, so we set the